What Are Noun Modifiers?

 Plural-Only Nouns as Modifiers

-Some words are used in plural forms, such as pants, sleeves, glasses, trousers, etc. If these nouns are used as a modifier for another noun, they have to be used in the singular form. check out the examples:
+Some nouns, such as 'pants,' 'sleeves,' 'glasses,' 'trousers,' and others, are typically used in their plural form.
+However, when used as a modifier for another noun, they are used in singular form.
+Check out the examples:

-When a noun modifier is combined with a number or number-related expression, the noun is singular and a hyphen should be used.
-We use measurements, age, or value as noun modifiers.
+When a noun modifier is used with a number or a related expression, the noun is singular and a hyphen is typically added.
+This is common when using measurements, age, or value as noun modifiers.

 I sat down on the